.png&w=1080&q=75)

 When planning a funeral, one of the most meaningful decisions is selecting a coffin or casket.
 While the terms "coffin" and "casket" are often used interchangeably, they represent two distinct types of containers with unique designs, cultural associations, and functional purposes.

 The term "coffin" comes from the ancient Greek word kōphinos, meaning "basket."
 This makes sense, as woven baskets were some of the earliest burial containers.
-This term passed through Latin (cophinus) and Old French (cofin) before entering Middle English in the 14th century.

 The word "casket" originally meant a small box for holding jewels and precious items.
 In the 19th century, American funeral directors began using "casket" instead of "coffin" as a euphemism; a softer, more dignified term that compared the deceased to a treasured possession.
-This linguistic shift wasn't just about marketing; it reflected a changing attitude toward death and presentation in North American culture which eventually got its way all around the world.

 In the broader sense: whether you call it casket or coffin, your understanding of these differences ensures that your final choice aligns with practical needs, budgetary considerations, and personal or family preferences.